 Replacing poorly recorded dialogue during post production may be an intrinsic part of making a film or television program, but it certainly saves production companies time and money if ADR can be kept to a minimum.
 DPA’s 4071 mics became the lavalier microphone of choice on Game of Thrones at the start of Series Two, having been recommended by supervising sound editor Stefan Henrix.

 “You soon appreciate how good they sound’” Hill explains.
 They are available with well thought out accessories to aid fitting, and we fitted them to all cast with dialogue.
 Thankfully, the cast appreciate that the costumes are difficult for sound, so they are tolerant to tweaks that will save the need for ADR.”

-Game of Thrones, an adaptation of George R. R. Martin’s fantasy novels “A Song of Ice and Fire,” was created for HBO by David Benioff and D. B. Weiss.
+, an adaptation of George R. R. Martin’s fantasy novels “A Song of Ice and Fire,” was created for HBO by David Benioff and D. B. Weiss.
 The plot revolves around a violent dynastic struggle among several noble families for control of the Iron Throne.
 Since first airing in 2010, the show has been a huge critical success and has won numerous awards for the quality of its production.

 “The show is filmed in many remote and hard to get to locations – and in all kinds of weather conditions,” continues Hill.
 “In Series One, we were shooting in below freezing temperatures, while in Series Two we had to contend with a hurricane.
 Every day is an adventure in sound.”